Type 60 armored personnel carrier: Development

-Work began in 1956 on development of a fully tracked armored personnel carrier (APC) to equip the Japan Ground Self-Defense Force, with two prototypes being completed by Komatsu (the SU-I) and by Mitsubishi (the SU-II) in 1957.
-These two prototypes were evaluated against the American M59.
-They were followed by a second series of 11 prototypes, including both APCs and carriers for 81-mm and 107-mm mortars, with a third series of four prototypes being completed and tested in 1959.
+In 1956, the Defense Agency requested Komatsu and Mitsubishi Heavy Industries to develop a tracked armored personnel carrier for the Japan Ground Self-Defense Force.
+A year later, each firm had completed a prototype.
+Komatsu's prototype received the designation SU-I and Mitsubishi's SU-II.
+The two prototypes were evaluated against the American M59 armored personnel carrier during trials.
+Initial prototypes were followed by a second series of 11 prototypes, including both personnel as well as 81 mm and 107 mm mortar carrier variants, with a third series of four prototypes being completed and tested in 1959.